Milan Rešetar: Biography

-His works in this area are, with a few exceptions, superseded by later areal linguistics and historical dialectology research.
-On the other hand, Rešetar's editions of the Renaissance and Baroque poets and playwrights are still the standard printed issues; only modern computerized textology analyses, done in the Institute for Croatian language and linguistics, have begun to question some aspects of his transliteration choices on the graphemics level.
-The big part of his work in this area remains highly regarded and confirmed by contemporary textology.

-His scientific attitudes towards the Ijekavian Štokavian dialect of Dubrovnik were driven by his own ethnic affiliation—like many other prominent members of the intelligentsia in Dubrovnik of his time.

-Convinced that the Serbs and the Croats are one nation in two names, Rešetar held that Serbian and Croatian are one and the same language, and in that conviction he published two versions of its grammar - one with examples in Latin script and examples in Cyrillic script: Elementar-Grammatik der serbischen (kroatischen) Sprache (1916).

-He also wrote in German a lengthy book entitled Die serbokroatischen Kolonien süditaliens which was published in Vienna in 1911.

 This volume concerns itself with the highly-interesting South Slavic enclave in Molise of the province of Naples, the three communities of Montemitro, San Felice del Molise, and Acquaviva Collecroce.
 Remote from the lines from which the greater events of history moved in the Middle Ages, the three communities have remained singularly conservative of ancestral type in habit and speech.
 Even at the present they lie remote from the travel routes and scarcely touched by the modern life of Italy save in so far as the Government reaches out to them hands collecting taxes and drawing their youth into military service.
 The moot point of the period at which this Molise colony was founded and the circumstances under which it came to fixity is carefully discussed with a full apparatus of historical record.
 Upon the same point the author, with great skill in the interpretation of speech record, masses the weight of his philological acumen in the linguistic section of the work.
 He succeeds in orienting the Molise dialect upon the great body of Slavic speech and shows where the migration was derived; and, by a critical examination of speech forms, is able to identify the period quite independently of the formal record of documents.
 It affords a most interesting example of the contribution of philology to the art of a historian.

 — From a review in Bulletin of the American Geographic Society (Vol. 45, No. 4 (1913) pp. 303–304) by William Churchill.

+He produced a critical edition of Petar II Petrović Njegoš's The Mountain Wreath with philological commentary.
+He was also engaged in the field of numismatics (Dubrovačka numizmatika, 2 vols., 1924-1925), inheriting the interest and coin collection from his father Pavle, the last commander in Kotor during Petar II Petrović Njegoš's lifetime.
+His collection is now kept at the National Museum in Prague.